Mary Jo Muratore

-M. J. Muratore, University of Missouri Curators’ Distinguished Professor, Professor of French and Comparative Literature, Director of Graduate Studies in French and former Catherine Paine Middlebush Professor of the Humanities (2010-2015), is a specialist in seventeenth-century French literature and contemporary critical theory, with co-extensive research and teaching interests in: 20th and 21st-century world and comparative literary-cultural studies; narratology and poetics; post-colonial writers (of French, Spanish and Portuguese expression); representations of exile, alienation, marginalization and otherness in post-World War II narrative; madness and discourse; non-canonical texts; cross-cultural translation and adaptation; the process and the art of scholarly research and publication; strategies and outcomes of professional development; and the evolution of the American Academy of higher learning (specifically, the ever-changing place, role and impact of the research university in the twenty-first century).
+M. J. Muratore, University of Missouri Curators’ Distinguished Professor, Professor of French and Comparative Literature, Director of Graduate Studies in French, former Catherine Paine Middlebush Professor of the Humanities (2010-2015) and former Catherine Paine Middlebush Professor of Romance Languages (2002-2005), is a specialist in seventeenth-century French literature and contemporary critical theory, with co-extensive research and teaching interests in: 20th and 21st-century world and comparative literary-cultural studies; narratology and poetics; post-colonial writers (of French, Spanish and Portuguese expression); representations of exile, alienation, marginalization and otherness in post-World War II narrative; madness and discourse; non-canonical texts; cross-cultural translation and adaptation; the process and the art of scholarly research and publication; strategies and outcomes of professional development; and the evolution of the American Academy of higher learning (specifically, the ever-changing place, role and impact of the research university in the twenty-first century).

-A sampling of specialized course offerings at both the undergraduate and graduate levels include: Afro-Romance Writers: The Foundational Texts; Poétique de l’exil; Fictions fatales; re-lectures néo-classiques; Discours de la folie; Expirer au féminin; Americans in Paris; Narratives of History and The Art of Extrapolation; Reading the Diaspora: Texts and Contexts; Practicum in Professional Writing – among others.
+A sampling of specialized course offerings at both the undergraduate and graduate levels include: Afro-Romance Writers: The Foundational Texts; Poétique de l’exil; Fictions fatales; Re-lectures néo-classiques; Discours de la folie; Expirer au féminin; Americans in Paris; Narratives of History and The Art of Extrapolation; Reading the Diaspora: Texts and Contexts; Francophone Literature: From Colonialism to Postcolonialism and Beyond; Practicum in Professional Writing – among others.

 Named University of Missouri Curators’ Distinguished Professor as of 2015 (renewed 2020), formerly Chair of the Department of Romance Languages and Literatures (1995-2002), Associate Chair and Director of Graduate Studies (2014-2017 and 2018-2020), Catherine Paine Middlebush Chair of Romance Languages (2002-2005), and Catherine Paine Middlebush Chair of the Humanities (2010-2015), Dr. Muratore served as the co-founding Director of the Afro-Romance Institute and of the Afro-Romance Studies Monograph Series (University of Missouri Press, 2000-2008).
 So, too, she co-authored two funded NEH Summer Institute/Seminar Grants for University Faculty.
 During her tenure at MU, she has assumed a broad-spanning array of notable roles, which include, among the many: Chair of the University Committee on Tenure and Promotion, Chair of the Arts and Sciences Committee on Faculty Awards, Member of the Chancellor’s Advisory Panel, and President of the Graduate Faculty Senate.